A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 Marriage is not simply a bundle of legal entitlements.
 It is about something much more profound, fundamental, and transcendent.
 The state of being married, while still a strongly desired goal, has been under siege for many years.
 Marriages that once lasted a lifetime are now fortunate to last several years.
 Today more than half of all marriages end up in divorce.

-There are many reasons contributing to this sorry state of affairs.
+Many reasons are contributing to this sorry state of affairs.
 Our society has made it relatively easy to terminate a marriage – at least on paper.
 So when things get difficult and arguments break out, people abandon their partners instead of learning to work out their differences.

 Paradoxically, while marriage becomes increasingly less stable, it is the one relationship that contributes most to global happiness.
 More people depend on the marital relationship for feelings of satisfaction and well-being than upon any other source of satisfaction including work, economic success, friendships, or even children.